-4. Best for Salon-Related Benefits: Associated Hair Professionals
+4. Best for Salon-Related Benefits: Associated Hair Professionals (AHP)

 While an accident in your salon is unlikely, it’s critical that you’re insured just in case the worst happens.
 That’s where Associated Hair Professionals comes in.

 AHP is a membership organization that provides comprehensive liability insurance and business support resources for hairstylists and barbers.

 5. Best Barber Organization: American Barber Association (ABA)

 A membership in the American Barber Association is a surefire way to show off your professional bona fides to prospective customers.
-You can get certified as a professional barber or even a master barber, backing up your skills with a certification.
-Members also get access to a business development resource center, which can help you grow your barbershop and get more clients.

 6. Best for Diversity Support: Professional Black Barbers Association